We enable organisations to support more disabled people to be active.

 We team up with partners and our members to make active lives possible.

 We can enable your organisation to support more disabled people

 We develop our support through ongoing research.
 Our programmes and resources can help you to include disabled people more effectively.How We Help

 Psychological barriers play the biggest role in preventing disabled people from taking part in sport.

-Seven out of ten disabled people want to be more active.
+Four in five disabled people want to be more active.